-Our technique consists in generating the list of constraints respected by the moment matrix connected with a given problem by random sampling one moment matrix and storing the information about which entries are equal among each other and which elements are equal to zero.
+Our technique consists in generating the list of constraints satisfied by the moment matrix associated with a given problem by randomly sampling a single moment matrix and recording which entries are equal to each other and which entries are equal to zero.

 The random generation of the moment matrix associated with a problem is performed by randomly generating a quantum state shared by the parties involved in the communication task, and a set of projectors for each measurement setting of each of the agents.
 When randomly sampling projectors, in order to avoid constraints related to the rank of the generated projectors, it is sufficient to consider projectors of rank at least $2$.
 However, as shown in Appendix~\ref{app:appendixLemma}, in some cases even projectors of rank $1$ do not introduce additional constraints associated with their rank.

-In Appendix~\ref{appendixLemma} we derived a lemma which states the conditions under which two entries of a moment matrix are equal to each other, in the case the associated projectors and quantum state are randomly generated.
-As a consequence, we derived the following result:
+In Appendix~\ref{app:appendixLemma} we derive a lemma stating the conditions under which two entries of a moment matrix are equal, in the case when the associated projectors and quantum state are randomly generated.
+As a consequence, we obtain the following result:

-Given a Bell scenario, let us denote the number of the possible different inputs for $i$-th agent by $X_i$, and by $N^{i}(x)$ the number of possible outcomes associated with the setting $x \in [X_i] $, and by $L$ the level of the NPA method.
-Then:

-\begin{result} For any NPA problem, the constraints which the moment matrix satisfies because of its definition, i.e. that each of its entries has the form of~\eqref{Gamma_entry}, can be picked from any moment matrix associated with any randomly generated quantum realization with probability $1$, provided that at least one of the following conditions is satisfied:
+\begin{result} For any NPA problem, the constraints on the moment matrix that follow from its definition~\eqref{eq:Gammak1k2}, i.e.\ from the fact that each entry has the form~\eqref{Gamma_entry}, can be identified from a moment matrix associated with a randomly generated quantum realization with probability $1$, provided that at least one of the following conditions is satisfied: